The Future of Events

 Model 1: Priority is given to the in-person audience

 In this scenario the live event would take place with a number of the key sessions being recorded and released virtually one week later.

-- Potential for reduced online engagement as no live element which in turn reduces the networking opportunity on the virtual platform
+- Potential for reduced online engagement due to lack of live element, which in turn reduces the networking opportunity on the virtual platform.

-- Justification of travelling to in-person event when virtual element offers same content at your desk
+- Justification of travelling to in-person event when the virtual element offers the same content at your desk.

 In this instance, a smaller in-person audience is invited to a studio to listen and participate in the sessions in real-time.
 All other participants dial in virtually and can watch the live presentations and hear the audience participation as if watching a live TV talk show.

 - Allows the budget that would normally have been spent on a larger venue and group gathering to be invested into delivering higher overall event production values.

 - Could become more cost-effective than a larger in-person event.

 - Exclusive VIP offering for in-person attendees.

 - Opportunity to be different and showcase cutting edge technology